This course is designed to provide educators (Teacher Candidates, In-service Teachers,

-- Make decisions about the use of technology to enhance learning in distributed learning environments.
+- Select technology to enhance specific objectives for learning in digital learning

 - Design a learning activity or unit that integrates technology and pedagogy.

-- Apply appropriate strategies for assessing learning in a distributed learning environment
+- Apply appropriate strategies for assessing learning in a digital learning environment that

 Computer with internet access required.